Sakrac/x65/README.md

     }
 }
 ```
-(where ; represents line breaks) to construct a loop without adding a label.
+to construct a loop without adding a label.

 ##Examples